-When expert data is not available, the agent can be trained with self-imitation learning.
-This paradigm attempts to learn a policy based on past successful trajectories collected by the agent itself ~\cite{oh_self-imitation_2018,zha_rank_2021,andres_towards_2022}, so that the agent can improve its behaviour with actions that led to promising outcomes.
-RAPID~\cite{zha_rank_2021} determines the success of a trajectory based on the following weighted score
+When expert data is not available, the agent can be trained with self-Imitation Learning (self-IL).
+This para\-digm attempts to learn a policy based on past successful trajectories collected by the agent itself~\cite{oh_self-imitation_2018,zha_rank_2021,andres_towards_2022}, so that the agent can improve its behavior with actions that led to promising outcomes.
+RAPID~\cite{zha_rank_2021} determines the success of a trajectory based on the following weighted score:

-where $S_{ext}$ refers to the returns of the episode, $S_{local}$ represents the diversity of states within the episodes, and $S_{global}$ represents the long-term exploration as given by state visitation counts ~\cite{bellemare_unifying_2016,ostrovski_count-based_2017}.
+where $S_{ext}$ refers to the extrinsic return of the episode, $S_{local}$ represents the diversity of states within the episo\-de, and $S_{global}$ represents the long-term exploration as given by state visitation counts~\cite{bellemare_unifying_2016,ostrovski_count-based_2017}.
 RAPID ranks trajectories based on their weighted score and stores the trajectories with highest scores in a replay buffer.
-Throughout training, a random batch of trajectories is sampled uniformly at random and the BC loss is minimised for the given samples.
+Throughout training, a random batch of trajectories is sampled uniformly at random and the BC loss is minimized for the given samples.